galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    weblogic-operator-secrets                 Opaque                                1      2d21h
    ```

-3. Create Weblogic Domain

-   We will use `create-domain.sh` in
+3. We will use the `create-domain.sh` script in the
-   `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv`
+   `weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv` directory
-   to create the domain in the persistent volume you created previously.
+   to create the domain in the persistent volume we created previously.

-   Firstly, create a copy of `create-domain-inputs.yaml` named `domain1.yaml`, and change the following inputs.
+   First, create a copy of the `create-domain-inputs.yaml` file and name it `domain1.yaml`, and change the following values.

-   * `image`: change to docker path of the image, with value `store/oracle/weblogic:12.2.1.3`.
+   * `image`: Change to the DockerHub path of the image, with the value `store/oracle/weblogic:12.2.1.3`.
-   * `imagePullSecretName`: uncomment the line, and change it to docker credential you create just now, named `regcred` in this example.
+   * `imagePullSecretName`: Uncomment the line, and change it to the DockerHub credential you created previously, named `regcred` in this example.
-   * `exposeAdminNodePort`: set true, as we will use admin console portal to manage WebLogic Server.
+   * `exposeAdminNodePort`: Set to true, as we will use the Admin Console Portal to manage WebLogic Server.
-   * `persistentVolumeClaimName`: we will persist data to azurefile in this example.
+   * `persistentVolumeClaimName`: We will persist data to azurefile in this example.

-   Here is an example:
+   Here is the updated example snippet:

    ```
    image: store/oracle/weblogic:12.2.1.3